High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Quadrature on Domains Implicitly Defined by Multivariate Polynomials

 \item \textit{Polynomial elimination and masking.} It can be highly beneficial to detect when polynomials can be eliminated in the dimension reduction process.
 For example, if we can determine that $\Gamma$ is empty, then a simple tensor-product quadrature scheme would suffice.
-As another example, if we can detect that no branching points exist (e.g., points labelled $\mathcal P$ in \cref{fig:examples}), then two benefits arise: (i) we can avoid calculating discriminants, and (ii) establish that the associated height function has no vertical tangents, which can inform the particular choice of quadrature scheme to use.
+As another example, if we can detect that no branching points exist (e.g., points labelled $\mathcal P$ in \cref{fig:examples}), then two benefits arise: (i) we can avoid calculating discriminants, and (ii) conclude that the associated height function has no vertical tangents, thereby helping to decide which quadrature scheme to use.
 In this work, these kinds of checks are performed with efficient ``mask'' operations which, in turn, exploit useful properties of the Bernstein basis.
 Roughly speaking, a mask divides the cube $(0,1)^d$ into a regular grid of $\mathcal M \times \cdots \times \mathcal M$ of subcells (typically $\mathcal M = 4$ or $8$); on each subcell, the mask has a binary value of $0$ and $1$ and indicates whether its accompanying polynomial is provably nonzero on the subcell or if its roots can be ignored.
 More details on masks and their use are given in \cref{sec:masks}.

 \item \textit{Choice of height direction/elimination axis.} Prior to applying the dimension-reduction process, one must make an appropriate choice for the height direction, i.e., the coordinate axis to be eliminated, and in most applications, this choice will need to be made algorithmically.
 A variety of aspects could impact this decision, including: which directions yield height functions with the smallest amount of curvature (and thus highest quadrature accuracy); which directions yield branching points/vertical tangents (which should generally be avoided, if possible); and which directions lead to the fewest number of polynomials in the description of the base integral's implicitly defined domain (which can benefit efficiency).
 Some of these aspects can be assessed with the masking operations.
 Further remarks are given in \cref{sec:height}. \end{itemize}